 The recent midterm elections could affect the future of the Internet.
 Democrats in Congress, along with the Federal Communications Commission, had been crafting rules to protect what they call a free and open Internet.
 But Republicans say the Internet isn't broken, doesn't need fixing.
 Now with Republicans about to gain control of the House, advocates of new rules for an open Internet are pinning their fading hopes on the FCC.
 Joel Rose reports.

-Mr. BRUCE MEHLMAN (Lobbyist): Does the FCC say were going to figure out a way to hammer out a compromise?
-Or do they say were putting the monster truck in drive?
+BRUCE MEHLMAN: Does the FCC say we're going to figure out a way to hammer out a compromise?
+Or do they say we're putting the monster truck in drive?

-Ms. GIGI SOHN (President, Public Knowledge): The public wants an Internet where they are in control of what services they can access and what websites they can access.
+GIGI SOHN: The public wants an Internet where they are in control of what services they can access and what websites they can access.

-Mr. MEHLMAN: Without a heavy regulatory framework in place, with the marketplace being the marketplace, weve had 10 years of incredible success in broadband and broadband applications and content.
-Whats the problem that we need to regulate to fix?
+MEHLMAN: Without a heavy regulatory framework in place, with the marketplace being the marketplace, we've had 10 years of incredible success in broadband and broadband applications and content.
+What's the problem that we need to regulate to fix?

-Democrat Henry Waxman the chair of the House Energy and Commerce Committee tried to negotiate a net neutrality bill before the midterm election.
-Heres what he said at the time.
+ROSE: Democrat Henry Waxman - the chair of the House Energy and Commerce Committee - tried to negotiate a net neutrality bill before the midterm election.
+Here's what he said at the time.

-Representative HENRY WAXMAN (Democrat, California): We have spent a great deal of time with the carriers, the phone and cable companies, with the consumer groups, with the high tech groups.
+HENRY WAXMAN: We have spent a great deal of time with the carriers, the phone and cable companies, with the consumer groups, with the high tech groups.
 I think we developed as close a consensus as we possibly could.
-But the Republicans decided they didnt want to be part of this effort.
+But the Republicans decided they didn't want to be part of this effort.

-Representative CLIFF STEARNS (Republican, Florida): Many of us think thats the wrong avenue to present any kind of substantive issue like that in the lame duck.
+CLIFF STEARNS: Many of us think that's the wrong avenue to present any kind of substantive issue like that in the lame duck.
 So I would urge Mr. Waxman not to offer net neutrality.

 ROSE: That leaves advocates of a free and open Internet, like Gigi Sohn, to make the case for more regulation at the Federal Communications Commission.

-Ms. SOHN: Its become eminently clear that if net neutrality is going to get done and I believe that this FCC chairman wants it to get done it has to be done in his house.
+SOHN: It's become eminently clear that if net neutrality is going to get done - and I believe that this FCC chairman wants it to get done - it has to be done in his house.

-Rep. STEARNS: I think its a bad idea to let them do it unilaterally.
+STEARNS: I think it's a bad idea to let them do it unilaterally.
 I think Congress has the jurisdiction.

-Ms. SOHN: Chairman Genachowski came to the FCC saying Im all about consumers.
-Im all about what the consumer wants.
-Its time for him to act on that promise.
+SOHN: Chairman Genachowski came to the FCC saying I'm all about consumers.
+I'm all about what the consumer wants.
+It's time for him to act on that promise.